 PCIfA applicants must provide a statement outlining their education (where relevant) and employed or voluntary roles and say how their current role demonstrates the four areas of the competence matrix.
-You can include a list of publications here too.
+You can include a list of publications here too (where relevant).

 The information you provide using the Statement of competence template to upload or in the boxes on the online form is the most important part of your application and is the primary method the committee use to assess how you meet the criteria.
 Please note that incomplete new applications online cannot be saved and returned to.

 If you have recently graduated with a CIfA accredited degree you need to apply in the same way using the accredited degree matrix and guidance.

 Please list your degree qualification, title, University and date of completion and a brief outline of the areas covered.
 If you work in academia, please provide a more detailed outline.
-Please upload a copy of your certificates, where relevant.
+Please upload a copy of your certificates for archaeology and related subjects.

 If you do not hold any qualifications, you are still eligible to apply.

 Employed or voluntary roles

-For each role you have held give the job title, company name, start and end dates, and a brief description of the role and the responsibilities held.
+For each role you have held please give the job title, company name, start and end dates, and a brief description of the role and the responsibilities held.
 Ensure you start with your most recent role and include your entire career, including any career breaks where relevant.

-For your current and most recent roles within the last two years (where relevant), please give detailed information about your main responsibilities, focusing on what you do as the main part of your role, and cover how you demonstrate the four areas of the competence matrix - knowledge, autonomy, coping with complexity and perception of context.
+For your current and most recent roles over the last two years (where relevant), please give detailed information about your main responsibilities, focusing on what you do as the main part of your role, and cover how you demonstrate the four areas of the competence matrix - knowledge, autonomy, coping with complexity and perception of context.

 You can approach your statement of competence in different ways